AdenWhitworth/checkmate_Front-End/README.md

 - **ELO Ranking System**: Track your performance and compare rankings with friends.
 - **In-Game Statistics**: Track real-time game stats during play and review detailed outcomes of past games.
 - **Responsive Design**: Optimized for desktop and mobile devices, ensuring a great user experience on any screen size.
-- **Game Persistence**: Stay in the game, even if you loose connection, with a reliable rejoin feature.
+- **Game Persistence**: Stay in the game, even if you lose connection, with a reliable rejoin feature.
+- **Account History**: Update your account details, review your current game statistics, and access a comprehensive history of your past game results.
+- **Dynamic Bot Opponents**: Endlessly practice your chess skills against dynamic bot opponents.

 ## Technologies Used